pingswept/me30-website/content/logistics/notes.md

 [andnowforelectronics.com](http://andnowforelectronics.com)

-How class works: short lectures, then build; collaborative community where those with less experience can learn from those with more experience, AND vice versa
+- How class works: short lectures, then build; collaborative community where those with less experience can learn from those with more experience, AND vice versa
+- Goals for the class

-Labs
+- Labs

-Office hours
+- Office hours

-Failure is success.
+- Failure is success.
 But aim high and try hard!

-Grading is on project completion, not any performance threshold.
+- Grading is primarily on project completion, with part credit for meeting requirements.

 ### Voltage and current